EveryDev.ai

 Our Read

-A year ago the live question was which frontier model to wire into your editor.
-The Composer 2.5 numbers reframe it.
-If an open-weight base plus a few months of targeted RL lands within a point of Opus on SWE-Bench at a tenth the cost, the moat has moved from the base model to the post-training and the harness around it.
-Expect every coding vendor to be shopping open weights by summer.
+A year ago the question was which frontier model to wire into your editor.
+Composer 2.5 makes it a different question.
+When an open-weight base plus a few months of RL lands a point behind Opus at a tenth the cost, the value moved from the model to the harness around it.
+Every coding vendor will be shopping open weights by summer, and anyone still paying frontier rates for autocomplete should feel that in the next invoice.

 In Focus